Amitsharma-28/RFM-Customer-Segmentation-and-Retention-Analysis/README.md

 - 5% (3 customers) in this segment purchased more recently than 60% of the customer base, 16% (9 customers) purchased more recently than 40% of customers, 37% (21 customers) purchased more recently than 20% of customers, and 43% (24 customers) purchased less recently than 80% of customers, placing them in the bottom 20% for recency.
 The need attention segment is characterised by a substantial share of customers whose last purchase occurred a significant time ago, indicating declining engagement and an elevated risk of churn.

-- They typically make around 2 purchases per year, indicating weak repeat-buying behaviour and inconsistent engagement
+- They typically make around 2 purchases per year, indicating weak repeat-buying behaviour and inconsistent engagement.

 - 4% (2 customers) purchase more frequently than 40% of the customer base, 70% (40 customers) purchase more frequently than 20% of customers, and 26% (15 customers)  purchase less frequently than 80% of customers, placing them in the bottom 20% for purchase frequency.
 The need attention segment is dominated by customers with low purchase frequency, indicating limited repeat-buying behaviour and weaker purchasing consistency.

-- They spend an average of £23.65 and collectively contribute ≈8% of total revenue, highlighting their limited financial impact on the business.
+- They spend an average of $23.65 and collectively contribute ≈8% of total revenue, highlighting their limited financial impact on the business.

 - 7% (4 customers) in this segment spend more than 40% of the customer base, 32% (18 customers) spend more than 20% of customers, and 61% (35 customers) spend less than 80% of customers, placing them in the bottom 20% for total spending.
 The need attention segment is predominantly composed of low-spending customers with limited revenue contribution.